IMP1/silent-running/README.md

   - [ ] have being hit by an enemy feel bad (screenshake!)

 ## 0.3.0
-    all the above juice/* branches done.
+<sup>all the above juice/* branches done</sup>

+This is an improved version of the core game, but still with placeholder assets.

 ### polish/input
   - [ ] configurable keybindings